Submachine gun: Interwar period

+West Virginia state police bought 37 guns and used them during the Battle of Blair Mountain.
+Some of the first batches of Thompsons were bought by agents of the Irish Republican Army.
+They purchased a total of 653 units, though U.S. customs authorities in New York seized 495 of the units in June 1921.

-In the interwar period, the Thompson, nicknamed "Tommy Gun" or "Chicago Typewriter" became notorious in the U.S. due to its employment by the Mafia: the image of pinstripe-suited James Cagney types wielding drum-magazine Thompsons caused some military planners to shun the weapon.
+The Thompson, nicknamed "Tommy Gun" or "Chicago Typewriter" became notorious in the U.S. due to its employment by the Mafia: the image of pinstripe-suited James Cagney types wielding drum-magazine Thompsons caused some military planners to shun the weapon.
 However, the FBI and other U.S. police forces themselves showed no reluctance to use and prominently display these weapons.
 Eventually, the submachine gun was gradually accepted by many military organizations, especially as World War II loomed, with many countries developing their own designs.
-The United States Marine Corps adopted the Thompson during this period, they used them during the Banana Wars in Central America and it was also used by the China Marines.
+The U.S. Marine Corps adopted the Thompson during this period and used them during the Banana Wars in Central America.
+The gun was also used by the China Marines.